karlohrvacic/joombooks/README.md

 MC2 competition entry by BookExchangers

-Helps Independent libraries and their users.
+Helps connecting Independent libraries with their users.

 <a href="https://jumkabooks.herokuapp.com">Live version</a><br>